aos/cs-webdev-study/Projects/JSCalc/README.md

 # JSCalc
-A calculator made entirely using Javascript
+A calculator made entirely using JavaScript

 Built using jQuery

-Vanilla JS version located in other branch.
+[Click here](royal-control.surge.sh) to test it out!